Versi Bahasa Indonesia: https://indonesia.tripcanvas.co/id/bali/wisata-di-uluwatu-jimbaran-ungasan/

 5. Ride on the waves at world-class surf spots – Padang-Padang and Balangan beach

 As the island’s top surfing destination, Uluwatu attracts thousands of people who come here to dance on the waves of Bali.
 Whether you are a beginner looking to experience surfing for the first time, or out on the hunt for world-class surf spots – Uluwatu has everything you need.

 There are many surf camps and surf schools around here, where you can take surf lessons or theory classes to learn the correct techniques.

 If you are at beginner or intermediate level, try Balangan beach.
 The waves are relatively easy and there are lots of fairly skilled surfers where you can watch from the shore and hone your skills.
-Sometimes, the wave lengths can go up to 300m on a good day!
+Sometimes, the waves can go up to 300 metres on a good day!